-The stress of witnessing violence, destruction, and devastation can be overwhelming.
+With every disaster, the search-and-rescue process can be quite traumatic to the untrained eye and can cause a number of symptoms that persist for weeks, months, and even years if not treated properly.
+The stress of witnessing widespread destruction, death, and devastation can be overwhelming.
 Worse, seeing people with serious injuries or viewing dead bodies can cause your mind and body to disconnect.